Academic Programmes

 Coding in Glasheen

 This year pupils will be introduced to Scratch, a programme used to write games, animations and stories.
 This is a wonderful way to develop their problem solving and communication skills.
+Some classes have also taken part in the Pfizer Robotics workshops where they have learned to code a Sphero-bot to complete various tasks and courses.

 Younger pupils will enjoy using BEEBOTS, A BeeBot is a colourful, simple-to-use programmable robot for young children.
 The robot is perfect for teaching simple programming concepts, controls, directional languages, sequencing, estimations and problem-solving.